centreon/centreon-archived/doc/en/configuration_guide/models.rst

 There are two advantages in linking services templates to hosts templates:

 * The services generated automatically retain their granularity: it is possible to change the Attributes of a service without affecting the other services obtained from this template
-* The creation of new hosts is speeded up greatly: you simply have to define the host and the host's templates associated with it
+* The creation of new hosts is speed-ed up greatly: you simply have to define the host and the host's templates associated with it

 E.g.: We create the srvi-web-01 host according to the template below: